-Sauk County is the only Health Department in the consortium that uses the Environmental Health division for rabies Surveillance.
+Sauk County Environmental Health division is responsible for rabies surveillance.
 In 2016, the local hospitals notified the health department that individuals with animal bites will have to self-report to the health department due to privacy laws.
 Animal bites are not classified as reportable to the health department; however, rabies disease is reportable.

-Sauk County Investigations 2016
+Sauk County Investigations 2017

-Animals Quarantined 125
+Animals Quarantined 99

-Vaccinated Animals 106
+Vaccinated Animals 76

-Unvaccinated Animals/Unknown Status 105
+Unvaccinated Animals/Unknown Status 107

-Animals Tested 60
+Animals Tested 44

-Total 396
+Total 326